128technology/docs/docs/config_wan_assurance.md

 ### Gateway Insights

-Once on-boarding is complete, the router begins streaming telemetry data.
-Data appears on the MIST portal after approximately 15 minutes.
+Once onboarding is complete, the router begins streaming telemetry data.
+Data appears on the Mist portal after approximately 15 minutes.
 The Gateway Insights page provides a good starting point for viewing the analytics being streamed to the cloud.

 1. Select Gateways from the left side menu.
 2. On the Gateways page, select a site from the drop down.